 We all know what a healthy diet is, so no excuses please.
 Reduce sugar, fat, meat and dairy as much as you can, and eat much more vegetables and fruits (banana, for example, is great for reducing anxiety).

 I know that some of you will say I’m crazy and these are hard times and work is sometimes hard to replace, but if it gives you anxiety which ruins your life, isn’t it time to look for something else?

 Think about it before you dismiss it.
-It’s closing a door, which could be frightening, but opening a door to a new adventure, to a chance of a happier and a fulfilling life – A life without anxiety.
+It’s closing a door, which could be frightening, but opening a door to a new adventure, to a chance of a happier life – a life without anxiety.

-Limiting your time on Facebook is one of the best things you can do for your mental health in general.
+Limiting your time on Facebook is one of the best things you can do for your mental health.

-There are specific breathing exercises and techniques that can be very helpful when you feel anxious and practicing them every day can really lower your symptoms.
-I’ve written about the top 2 breathing exercises for anxiety – Right Here .
+I’ve written about the top 2 breathing exercises for anxiety HERE.
 Why not give them a try?

-I’m not talking about cognitive behavioral therapy sessions, though I highly recommend it if you can get it.
-There are CBT techniques that you can practice at home whenever you need to, and they can be very effective (In my case so effective that I got rid of my health anxiety completely).
+I’m not talking about cognitive behavioral therapy sessions, though I highly recommend them if you can get them.
+There are CBT techniques that you can practice at home when you need to, and they can be very effective (In my case so effective that I got rid of my health anxiety completely).

 Keeping this in mind when a panic attack starts rising its ugly head will help you relax and reduce the intensity of the panic attack.